- Acknowledgement of Source

 Second the felled log can be more easily dragged (snigged) through the bush to the bullock wagon.

-Third it would be impossible to slide the log over the saw bench in the mill.
+Third it would be impossible to slide the buttressed roots of the log over the saw bench in the mill.

 Man and Cross Cut Saw.

 The Cross Cut Saw was so named because it cut across the grain of the timber behind the man.
 A circular saw cuts along the grain ie. along the length of the log.

 Remains of an Old Growth Forest